Long-Term Assets vs Current Assets

 • Trademarks, client lists, patents

-Changes observed in long-term assets on a companies balance sheet can be a sign of capital investment or liquidation.
+Changes observed in long-term assets on a company's balance sheet can be a sign of capital investment or liquidation.
 If a company is investing in its long-term growth, it will use revenues to make more asset purchases designed to drive earnings in the long run.
 However, investors must be aware that some companies will sell their long-term assets in order to raise cash to meet short-term operational costs or pay the debt, which can be a warning sign that a company is in financial difficulty.

 What Are Current Assets?

-Current assets represent all the assets of a company that are expected to be conveniently sold, consumed, used, or exhausted through standard business operations with one year.
+Current assets represent all the assets of a company that are expected to be conveniently sold, consumed, used, or exhausted through standard business operations within one year.
 Current assets appear on a company's balance sheet, one of the required financial statements that must be completed each year.

 Current assets include cash, cash equivalents, accounts receivable, stock inventory, marketable securities, pre-paid liabilities, and other liquid assets.
 Current assets may also be called current accounts.